CAAPIM/Releases/README.md

 #### Support for JSON Array Object

-By default, the MASRequest class now supports JSONArray object.
+The MASRequest class now supports JSONArray object for all platforms.

 ## Release 1.7.00